This editorial originally ran in the March 2012 issue of Food Manufacturing.

-On January 8, 14 tractors and several trailers used for hauling animals burned inside a feed lot at Harris Ranch, a massive beef slaughterhouse in Coalinga, CA. California’s largest beef processor is believed to be the victim of an arson attack, after an animal rights website posted an anonymous note claiming credit for the fire.
+On Jan.
+8, 14 tractors and several trailers used for hauling animals burned inside a feed lot at Harris Ranch, a massive beef slaughterhouse in Coalinga, Calif.
+California’s largest beef processor is believed to be the victim of an arson attack, after an animal rights website posted an anonymous note claiming credit for the fire.

-An Oklahoma state senator has introduced a bill to ban the use of human fetuses in food production.
-Freshman Sen. Ralph Shortey claims his concerns are rooted in the proliferation of stem cell research and the potential for fetal stem cells to be used in food research and development (R&D).
-The Food and Drug Administration told the Associated Press that it “is not aware of this particular concern.”
+An Okla. state senator has introduced a bill to ban the use of human fetuses in food production.
+Freshman Sen. Ralph Shortey claims his concerns are rooted in the proliferation of stem cell research and the potential for fetal stem cells to be used in food R&D. The Food and Drug Administration told the Associated Press that it “is not aware of this particular concern.”

 Sometimes the attacks against the food industry are physical, as in the case of Harris Ranch; sometimes they stem from the alleged bad actions of companies like Columbia Packing, tainting the entire industry; sometimes they spring from the imaginations of the foolish or fanatical, looking for a cause to gin up controversy.

 But often overlooked in the midst of these attacks are the food companies and business owners investing in ways to make food safer and Americans healthier.

 In 1988, the Bob’s Red Mill headquarters in Clackamas County, Ore., was itself affected by arson.
 The historic mill was completely destroyed in a criminal fire, and the company’s then-owner, Bob Moore, was faced with a decision: rebuild the business from scratch or move on.
 Moore chose to rebuild, and Bob’s Red Mill now employs several hundred people in the Milwaukie, Ore., area and is the largest U.S. producer of whole grain flours.